Skip to main content

 • Didactics will be ongoing and correlate with patient/clinical experience.

 Prerequisites: Completion of the Core Pediatric Clerkship with a minimum of four weeks of inpatient pediatrics.
-Must be in the fourth/sixth year of medical school.
+Must be in the final year of medical school.

 Criteria for passing: Satisfactory performance on the clinical evaluation.